ponnhide/patchworklib/README.md

 # patchworklib
 Matplotlib subplot functions are not optimized for interactive programming environments such as Jupyter-lab.
-This point seems to be discussed in various places, and the matplotlib side starts to provide a new function for quickly placing multiple graphs.
+This point seems to be discussed in some places, and the matplotlib side starts to provide a new function for quickly arranging multiple graphs.

 - https://twitter.com/kasparmartens/status/1381991445381406722?s=20
 - https://github.com/has2k1/plotnine/issues/46
 - [subplot_mosaic]( https://matplotlib.org/stable/tutorials/provisional/mosaic.html#sphx-glr-tutorials-provisional-mosaic-py)

-However, they probably do not understand our hope.
-We do not want to think of a layout of multiple graphs before drawing them.
-After visualizing each graph, we want to test multiple layouts for them and find the best layout.
+But, they probably do not understand our hope.
+The current subplot managers implemented in matplotlib force users to determine the entire layout of multiple graphs before drawing them.
+However, we do not want to think about a layout for multiple graphs before drawing them.
+After visualizing each graph, we want to test multiple layouts and find the best one.
 Here, I tried to implement the [patchwork](https://github.com/thomasp85/patchwork)-like module on matplotlib.
-You can quickly design a tidy layout for multiple graphs.
+It enables us to design a tidy layout for multiple graphs quickly.

 ## Installation
 1. Download the patchworklib package from the GitHub repository.